What Two Participant Profiles Found Setting Up Cal.com

 The free tier is genuinely generous.
 Ea-Nasir — who goes to pricing before doing anything else — spent five steps reviewing the feature comparison and couldn't find a meaningful limitation for his use case.
 Custom durations, calendar sync, timezone detection, cancellation, rescheduling — all free.
 No cap on event types.

 The event type concept is immediately clear.
-Both personas landed on the Event Types page after login and understood what to do.
+Both participant profiles landed on the Event Types page after login and understood what to do.
 "Configure different events for people to book on your calendar" — Hamlet read this and knew exactly where he was.

 Default settings are sensible.
-Both personas checked Availability and found Monday–Friday working hours with auto-detected timezone.
+Both participant profiles checked Availability and found Monday–Friday working hours with auto-detected timezone.
 Hamlet: "This seems like a reasonable default."
 Good defaults mean fewer decisions for new users.

 Login flow is smooth.
-Both personas signed in with email and password on the first attempt.
+Both participant profiles signed in with email and password on the first attempt.
 No friction, no confusion.

 Pricing page looks identical to the homepage